soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 4-14 Permits.* ::

 (a)  No person shall operate a putrescible solid waste transfer station without a permit issued by the Commissioner of Sanitation.
 No permit is required, however, for a putrescible solid waste transfer station operated by the Department.
 Review of any application for a Department of Sanitation putrescible solid waste transfer station permit may be suspended or terminated if the putrescible solid waste transfer station applicant is found to be operating any facility required to be permitted pursuant to § 16-130 of the Administrative Code of the City of New York without a permit therefor or in violation of any such permit.
 The term of a putrescible solid waste transfer station permit shall not exceed one year.
-The annual fee for such permit shall be thirteen thousand dollars .
+The annual fee for such permit shall be thirteen thousand dollars ($13,000).

-(b) A permit to operate a putrescible solid waste transfer station shall not be issued by the Commissioner unless the applicant has submitted the materials required by § 4-13 of this Rule, has conformed to the design and equipment requirements contained in § 4-16 of this subchapter and has submitted to the Department the following:
+(b) A permit to operate a putrescible solid waste transfer station shall not be issued by the Commissioner unless the applicant has submitted the materials required by 16 RCNY § 4-13, has conformed to the design and equipment requirements contained in 16 RCNY § 4-16  and has submitted to the Department the following:

    (1) A certified copy of a Certificate of Occupancy or, where applicable, a temporary Certificate of Occupancy, from the Department of Buildings of the City of New York, indicating the applicable Use Group pursuant to the Zoning Resolution of the City of New York and, if applicable, a copy of a written variance for the zoning lot from the Board of Standards and Appeals or any successor agency; and/or a copy of a certification or authorization of the Department of Small Business Services of the city of New York;